 Configuring the project to use Coveralls

-We’re in luck here, since Coveralls has published a Coveralls orb following the CircleCI orb standard, which makes this plug-and-play.
+You’re in luck here, because Coveralls has published a Coveralls orb following the CircleCI orb standard, which makes this plug-and-play.

-But before we can set this up, we’ll need to create a new account at Coveralls, which is free for individual developers with public (open source) repos.
+Before you can set this up, you’ll need to create a new account at Coveralls, which is free for individual developers with public (open source) repos.

 Adding the project to Coveralls

-Upon first sign-in, you won’t have any active repos, so go to Add Repos and find a list of your public repos:
+Upon first sign-in, you won’t have any active repos.
+Go to ADD SOME REPOS to find a list of your public repos.

-To add your repo, simply click the toggle control next to your repo name, switching it to ON:
+To add your repo, click the toggle next to your repo name, switching it to ON.

 Great!
 Coveralls is now tracking your repo.